redconfetti/atari-asm/doc/notes.md

   - Zero flag
   - Carry flag

+#### Memory Registers

-Below the flags a table of the memory addresses and their hex values.
+Below the CPU register display, the memory registers and their hex values ar shown.

-![Stella Debugger CPU view][Stella Debugger Processor]
+![Stella Debugger Memory][Stella Debugger Memory]

+#### Disassembly Tab

 The lower-right section of the debugger window features the 'Disassembly' tab with the assembly commands for our ROM listed, along with the hex value representations of those commands listed to the column on the right.

+The hex representations are the op codes converted to the format used with the 6502 processor.

 ![Stella Debugger Disassembly][Stella Debugger Disassembly]

+##### Running Commands

-If you right-click on the first line, a menu will show that lets you choose to 'Set PC @ current line'.
+If you right-click on the first line (`SEI`), a menu will show that lets you choose to 'Set PC @ current line'.
 You'll see the 'PC' register above set to the address of the line after you choose this option.

+![Stella Debugger Disassembly Set PC][Stella Debugger Disassembly Set PC]

+#### Starting Over

+We can right-click on the first line "Start", and choose

+We can run our ROM again from the beginning by

 [Stella Atari 2600 VCS emulator]: https://stella-emu.github.io/
 [Stella Debugger]: assets/stella-debugger-full.png